fbpx

 Revit API Events and Dynamic Model Update

-To implement this, we can use the Revit API in two ways: Revit Events API and Dynamic Model Update.
+To make this happen, we can leverage the Revit API through two methods: Revit Events API and Dynamic Model Update (DMU).

 Revit Events API offers you a way of targeting mainly events related to Revit’s UI or things that happen in the model, so you get access to information about changes in the model and the UI.